Generic Name: tamoxifen (ta-MOX-i-fen)

 - Nolvadex should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Nolvadex may cause harm to the fetus.
 Do not become pregnant while you are using it and for 2 months after you stop using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Nolvadex while you are pregnant.
-It is not known if Nolvadex is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Nolvadex.

 Possible side effects of Nolvadex: